ZenitechSoftware/Krate/README.md

 ### Optionals vs defaults

-Each property can be declared with or without a default value.
+Each property can be declared with or without a default value, here are the differences:

-#### Optional values:
+##### Optional values:

 A property declared with the one-argument delegate function will have a nullable type.
 It will have a `null` value if no value has been set for this property yet, and its current value can be erased from `SharedPreferences` completely by setting it to `null`.